You might ask, “How can I lose one pound a week?” Would you like to lose one pound a week until you reach a weight goal that suits you?

-It’s easy to gain an extra pound in one day.
+It’s way too easy to gain an extra pound in just one day.

-It takes a much longer time than that to lose one pound!
+However even worse, it takes much longer to lose that one pound!

 One Pound equals about 3,500 calories